Ogwen123/tracker-site/README.md

  - [ ] searching tasks
  - [ ] dashboard
  - [ ] pagination
+ - [ ] allow for one time tasks

 ## small TODOs
- - [ ] add unpin button to the pinned tasks on the home page
+ - [x] add unpin button to the pinned tasks on the home page
- - [ ] add delete button to the pinned tasks on the home page
+ - [x] add delete button to the pinned tasks on the home page
+ - [x] fix icon sizing on the pinned task card

 ## other features i could add